InfiniteCodeMonkeyTheorem/mantine-next-prisma-nexus-ts-postgres-starter/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## The Stack

+- Database: postgreSQL hosted at railway.app
+- Prisma for DB migration, queries, and studio
+- Apollo Server Micro to host a GraphQL server on a NextJS serverless function
+- Nexus to build GraphQL schema off of prisma DB schema
+- GraphQL to connect frontend with server
+- NextJS as a fullstack framework (serveless functions and ReactJS frontend with full SSR support)
+- NextAuth
+- Stripe
+- MantineUI and Styled Components for UI
+- Testing: Cypress
+- Logging:

+## Working with Postgres and Railway

+## How to use Prisma

+## What Apollo is doing

+## What Nexus does

+## GraphQL Basics

+## NextJS Key Points

+## Stripe Info